|

 amount of solder on it.

-The manufacturing process was probably all done by hand, and very
+It looks like it was all done by hand, and very

 |